Thread

 app sce

 Thread is specifically designed for low-power smart home devices such as lighting, thermostats, and door locks.
-Its mesh network supports self-healing of faulty nodes, ensuring reliable connectivity.
+Its mesh network features self-healing capabilities for faulty nodes, ensuring stable and reliable connectivity.

 Commercial Building Automation